oracle/docker-images/OracleWebLogic/README.md

            -i: creates image based on 'infrastructure' distribution
            -s: skips the MD5 check of packages

-        * use either -d or -g, obligatory.
+        * select one distribution only: -d, -g, or -i

         LICENSE CDDL 1.0 + GPL 2.0